top of page

 The Grand National Anorak was born in 1967.
 As a child his ambition was to be a commentator but as he never worked out how to go about it he does something in the law instead.
 He was briefly in the early noughties a Point-to-Point commentator on the South East circuit but offers of work dried up and as a result he has not set foot on a point to point course since 2004.
 He can name all the fallers in all the Nationals since the sixties and as a result appeared on the BBCs "Grand National Tales" documentary broadcast in 1997.
 He has no connections within racing whatsoever (and his latest attempt to become a commentator failed miserably) but he did once hold a door open for Paul Nicholls at Lingfield.
 He is married to the ever lovely and patient Bridget and lives a quiet life in Kent.

-He is also currently trying to visit every racecourse in the UK and after visiting Ayr in February 2017 only has three to go.
+He is also currently trying to visit every racecourse in the UK and after visiting York in June 2024 only has two to go.

 Away from racing he is a frustrated West Ham supporter and used to sing in a punk band.
 Amongst his other non-racing hobbies are eating and drinking Italian wine.